Jayanth-Shan/Secure-Web/README.md

 # Secure-Web
 A chrome web extension that flags suspicious activities on the web Secure Web is a lightweight Chrome extension that protects users from common online threats in real time.
-It features phishing detection (via Google Safe Browsing), HTTPS enforcement, tracker blocking, suspicious form alerts, password breach checks, and more—all accessible through a simple popup interface.
+It features real time phishing detection (via Google Safe Browsing API Key), HTTPS enforcement, tracker blocking, suspicious form alerts, password breach checks, and more—all accessible through a simple popup interface.
 Designed for speed and built on Manifest V3, it offers seamless, everyday web protection without slowing you down.

 Installation:
 1) Download the ZIP file provided with the project.